DVidal1205/obsidian-vault/School/Fall 2024/BSC2010/Lecture/Chapter 7.md

 Like a battery, ATP is broken into ADP, and ADP is regenerated into ATP
 ### Phosphorylation
 ATP is generated through two mechanisms during the breakdown of glucose.
 ATP is broken in catabolic pathways to ADP, and the free energy created helps attach a phosphate group to ADP
-Most of the ATP generated during glucose catabolism, however, is derived from a much more complex process called **chemiosmosis** which takes place in the mitochondria, which generates 90 percen
+Most of the ATP generated during glucose catabolism, however, is derived from a much more complex process called **chemiosmosis** which takes place in the mitochondria, which generates 90 percent of the ATP made during glucose catabolism.
+This is called oxidative phosphorylation because it requires oxygen.
+## Glycolysis
+Glycolysis is the first step in the breakdown of glucose to extract energy for cellular metabolism.
+Nearly all living organisms carry out glycolysis.
+The process does not use oxygen directly and is *anaerobic* and takes place in the cytoplasm.
+Glycolysis begins with a six-carbon ring-shaped structure of a single glucose and ends with two molecules of a three-carbon sugar called pyruvate.
+The glycolysis pathway consists of two major steps.